 This is a hardy breed that averages a lifespan of about 12 years.
 However, these dogs are prone to some of the same health problems as other large breeds.
 According to VetStreet, these dogs are susceptible to hip dysplasia and cataracts.

 According to the AKC, this breed has a long history of use as livestock shepherds and guard dogs.
 They were also used as guard dogs at Soviet gulags and along the former Berlin wall.
 Since these dogs are so hardy, they were transported and used all across the former Soviet Union.

 If you're looking to purchase a Caucasian Shepherd Dog puppy, expect to pay about $1,500 to $2,000.
 You can use the AKC website to find a Caucasian mountain dog for sale.
 Make sure you do good research to find a reputable breeder with the right Caucasian Shepherd puppy for you.
 If you're looking to adopt, contact the Caucasian Ovcharka Rescue Rehome Network.

 Meet the Breed Before Making a Decision

 The Caucasian Ovcharka is a magnificent dog, but it is definitely not the breed for everyone.
-These dogs require active leadership to help them find their proper place in the family hierarchy.
+These dogs require proper training and socialization to help them live harmoniously with your family.
 If you are truly suited to the challenge, this mountain dog makes the companion of a lifetime.
 Visit breeders and spend time with adult dogs as well as puppies to get a feel of what it's like to live with one of these dogs before you decide if you should bring one home.